thallada/laundry/README.md

   * DATABASE_HOST
 * Modify the `ADMINS` variable in `settings.py` so you get emails when the site errors (happens when eSuds changes something on their site).
+* Create and activate a virtualenv: `virtualenv venv` and `source venv/bin/activate`
+* Install the requirements: `pip install -r requirements.txt`
 * Run syncdb: `python manage.py syncdb`
 * Import the GMU Laundry Hall data: `python manage.py loaddata laundry.json`
 * Run the server: `python manage.py runserver`
+* Don't forget to set `DEBUG` to `False` when you are production ready.

 ##Errors##